hmteams/xag/index.md

 <h1>{{ page.title }}</h1>

-<p>Welcome to our collection of TRIQPAN design patterns.
+<p>This repository contains design patterns for explainable agents as advocated in the ...(link blue sky paper).
 These patterns are a community-driven effort to share knowledge and practices for designing explainable agent systems.</p>

 <ul>
   {% for pattern in site.patterns %}